 While green asparagus tends to be a common addition to the table, white asparagus is a rarer delicacy, but it can be worth the effort.
 White asparagus is similar in taste to normal asparagus, although it can be a little milder.

 The color difference comes from the way the plant is grown without being exposed to direct sunlight, so it isn’t actually a different species or variety of vegetable.

-This unusual vegetable has a few different names and is a particularly common in New Zealand, where it is simply known as a yam, even though it is not a true yam.
+This unusual vegetable has a few different names and is particularly common in New Zealand, where it is simply known as a yam, even though it is not a true yam.
 Interestingly, the vegetable originated in Peru, where it is still regularly grown today.

 The oca is a particularly high source of carbohydrates and energy, although the exact nutrition varies as there are many different varieties of the oca.
 Oca are commonly roasted, like a potato, but they can also be grilled, fried or even candied.
 Some varieties are best raw, although other oca varieties only taste good after they have been cooked.